Trump announces public-private partnership to develop coronavirus vaccine 'by the end of the year if we can'

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-President Trump on Friday announced a new public-private partnership to develop a vaccine for the novel coronavirus as part of what's being called “Operation Warp Speed," saying he hopes the vaccines will be produced "quickly" and will even possibly be ready by the end of the year.
+President Trump on Friday announced a new public-private partnership to develop a vaccine for the novel coronavirus as part of what's being called “Operation Warp Speed," saying he hopes it will be produced "quickly" and will possibly be ready by the end of the year.

-“This is an endeavor unlike anything our country has seen since the Manhattan project…no one has seen anything like we’re doing now within our country since the second world war.
+“This is an endeavor unlike anything our country has seen since the Manhattan Project…No one has seen anything like we’re doing now within our country since the second world war.
 Incredible,” Trump said in introducing “Operation Warp Speed.”

 The event took place at the White House in the Rose Garden.
-The president was joined by his chief of staff Mark Meadows, senior advisor Jared Kushner, coronavirus task force coordinator Dr. Deborah Birx and Dr. Anthony Fauci.
+The president was joined by his chief of staff Mark Meadows, senior advisor Jared Kushner, coronavirus task force coordinator Dr. Deborah Birx and Dr. Anthony Fauci--both of whom wore face masks during the event.

 “That means big and it means fast,” Trump said of the efforts.
 “It’s objective is to finish developing and then to manufacture and distribute a proven coronavirus vaccine…prior to the end of the year.
 I think we’re going to have some very good results coming out very quickly.”